compliance-framework/plugin-azure-vm-policies/README.md

 ## Bundling

-Policies are built into bundle to make distribution easier.
+Policies are built into a bundle to make distribution easier.

 You can easily build the policies by running
 ```shell